al3jandrosg/cinder/doc/source/configuration/block-storage/drivers/emc-vmax-driver.rst

 QoS (Quality of Service) support
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Quality of service (QOS) has traditionally been associated with network
+Quality of service (QoS) has traditionally been associated with network
 bandwidth usage.
 Network administrators set limitations on certain networks
 in terms of bandwidth usage for clients.
 This enables them to provide a
 tiered level of service based on cost.
-The Nova/cinder QOS offer similar
+The Nova/cinder QoS offer similar
 functionality based on volume type setting limits on host storage bandwidth
 per service offering.
 Each volume type is tied to specific QoS attributes
 some of which are unique to each storage vendor.
 In the hypervisor, the QoS
-limits the following
+limits the following:

 - Limit by throughput - Total bytes/sec, read bytes/sec, write bytes/sec
 - Limit by IOPS - Total IOPS/sec, read IOPS/sec, write IOPS/sec

 QoS enforcement in cinder is done either at the hypervisor (front end),
 the storage subsystem (back end), or both.
-This document focuses on QoS
+This section focuses on QoS
-limits that are enforced by either the VMAX backend or the hypervisor
+limits that are enforced by either the VMAX backend and the hypervisor
 front end interchangeably or just back end (Vendor Specific).
 The VMAX driver
 offers support for Total bytes/sec limit in throughput and Total IOPS/sec
 limit of IOPS.